 Step #15 – Open up to others to practice trusting again

 Opening yourself up to trusting others again is the last step in this healing process.
 This step can seem like the most impossible, and very often, take the most amount of time.
 As with the previous steps, deciding when to trust again is entirely up to you.
 Some of us are more trusting than others.
 Putting your trust in another person can’t be forced, and always comes with a bit of risk.
-Ultimately, you owe it to yourself to take the time you need to trust again.
+Ultimately, you owe it to yourself to take the time you need to re establish trust once again.

 How long does it take to get over a betrayal in a marriage?